lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     > The NodePorts are randomly assigned when they are generated with the expose command, but within 30000-32767.
 In this example, the NodePort is 31513.

-1. Get the public IP of the worker node in the cluster by running one of the command
+1. Get the public IP of the worker node in the cluster

-    ```
-    kubectl get nodes
-    NAME             STATUS    AGE
-    169.47.227.138   Ready     23h
-    ```
-    OR
     ```
     bx cs workers <cluster_name_or_id>
     Listing cluster workers...